DE|EN

 What this means in practice

 The construction year is not a finding, but a good compass: it says what is worth looking for.
 Certainty comes only from examining the actual material, because whether an Eternit roof contains asbestos or a parquet adhesive contains PAH can only be guessed from the age, not proven.
 The older a building, the more potential pollutants, but also the better researched the risks.
-Buildings of the 1960s to 1980s deserve special attention, since the most accumulates in them.
-Before a renovation or a purchase it is therefore worth taking a targeted look at the likely pollutants of the respective construction era, before anything is torn open.
+Buildings of the 1960s to 1980s deserve special attention, since they accumulate the most.
+Before a renovation or a purchase it is therefore worth taking a targeted look at the likely pollutants of the respective construction era, before anything is opened up.

 Sources